-In modern cosmopolitan cities, we are spoilt with our choice of restaurants, gastro-pubs and fine dining to suit every pallet, diet and taste.
-From Japanese dishes cooked by a personal chef at your table to a modern French cuisine in a romantic restaurant, global cuisines are a modern luxury.
-Professional chefs and widespread access to ingredients helps us explore exciting new boundaries within the food world in the setting of our choice.
-In London, we are famous for some of the highest calibre of chef and food in the world, with restaurants like Heston Blumenthal Dinner and Gordon Ramsay flagship London restaurant, but we also have amazing personal chefs for in-home dining.
+In modern cosmopolitan cities, we are spoilt with our choice of restaurants, gastro-pubs and fine dining.
+From Japanese dishes cooked by personal chefs at your table to modern French cuisine in a romantic restaurant.
+Global cuisines are modern luxury.
+Professional chefs and widespread access to ingredients helps us explore exciting new boundaries within the food world.
+In London, we are famous for some of the highest calibre of chef and food in the world.
+With restaurants like Heston Blumenthal Dinner and Gordon Ramsay’s flagship London restaurant, but we also have amazing personal chefs for in-home dining.

-For private homes in London (and around the world), the request to have a personal chef is common and the demand is increasing.
-With principals leading busy lives, the need to have food prepared to the standard they require for both themselves and their discerning guests is something that is in high demand.
+For private homes in London (and around the world), the request to have a personal chef is common.
+And the demand for different types of personal chefs is increasing.
+With principals leading busy lives, there is a high demand to have food prepared to the standard they require.
+Both for themselves and their discerning guests.
 But where does one begin in the search for a personal chef?
 What are the types of personal chefs that exist?

 Live in Chef

 The first type of personal chef possible to employ is a live in Chef.
-A live in chef is typically used in large estates, manors and private homes which have ample space and thus can easily accommodate a Chef (and potentially the Chef’s family).
-These are generally always full time roles as the need to have a live in Chef will mean that the client needs round the clock attention for his menus, dinner parties and events.
+A live in chef is typically used in large estates, manors and private homes.
+Which have ample space and thus can easily accommodate a Chef (and potentially the Chef’s family).
+These are generally always full time roles.
+As the need to have a live in Chef will mean that the client needs round the clock attention for his menus.
+But also dinner parties and events.

-The live in Chef will generally manage the entire kitchen and pantry areas, ensuring shopping is regularly done and the inventory is well stocked.
-He will liaise with the other staff regarding the wine cellars and will be skilled at prepared the right type of wine pairing with the food he is preparing.
+The live in Chef will generally manage the entire kitchen and pantry areas.
+Ensuring shopping is regularly done and the inventory is well stocked.
+He will liaise with the other staff regarding the wine cellars.
+And will be skilled at selecting the right type of wine pairing with the food he is preparing.
 What the Chef cooks is completely down to the principal and their habits.
-Some live in chefs may be asked to cook a five course menu every evening whilst others are asked for simple, yet healthy cuisine.
+Some live in chefs may be asked to cook a five-course menu every evening.
+Whilst others are asked for simple, yet healthy cuisine.

 Live out Chef